artikozel/decred-articles/English/howilearnedtostopworryingandlovethecli/part2-configuringtor.md

 Thanks to @karamble for showing me that the Decred experience does not end at GUI wallets.

-Thanks to @Exitus for very helpful feedback on the draft.
+Thanks to @Exitus for very helpful feedback on the draft and the folks in our #writers room for comments and explanation on all things Decred.